Mark Reid, Marriage & Family Therapist

 The value of apologies is timeless and universal.
 Each time we face another person’s injury with courage and humility, we heal individual hurt.
 When we apologize, we restore damaged connections.
 We reduce our isolation and shame, and we make our relationships stronger.

 So, if apologies are so useful and important, why are we so bad at them?
 For a myriad of cultural and psychological reasons, apologizing well is really hard to do.
-Human perceptual and cognitive biases make seeing our own mistakes and their effects on other people challenging.
+Human perceptual and cognitive biases make seeing our own mistakes and the effects on other people challenging.
 Most of us labor under misconceptions and myths about apologies, including the idea that our intentions determine our effects on other people.
 That is, if I didn’t mean to hurt you, you can’t be hurt.
-Or we subscribe to the now-historic Hollywood notion that “love means never having to say you’re sorry.”
-Further, we rarely see public figures modeling good apologies.

 Many of us make no attempt to apologize when we should, and when we do, it’s often in ways that inflame the situation or, at best, only partially heal the damage.
 But the good news is that each of us has the capacity to make an effective apology.
 One of the biggest, most universal roadblocks is a simple lack of technique.